fde-capu/ft_server/README.md

 42 São Paulo
 ------------

-This project is a Dockerfile that builds an debian:buster container...
+This project is a Dockerfile that builds a debian:buster container...
 ...containing:

 - nginx